sramam/git-mods/README.md

 [![David](https://david-dm.org/sramam/git-mods/dev-status.svg)](https://david-dm.org/sramam/git-mods?type=dev)
 <!-- endbadge -->

-A common pattern is to find errors during the commit/push process due to tests, git-hooks etc. Once changes are made, it's all too common to finish the original commit that leaves these changes behind.
+A common pattern is to find errors during the commit/push process due to tests,git-hooks etc. Once changes are made, it's all too common to finish the original commit that leaves these changes behind.

 `git-mods` automates this check.
 It provides a wrapper around `git status` and parses the output to enable
 1. `git-mods`: Checks to ensure there are no modifications in the current repo.